Waqt Hamara Hai: Soundtrack

 The music of the film was composed Nadeem-Shravan and the lyrics were penned by Sameer.
 The soundtrack was released in 1993 on Audio Cassette and Audio CD in Tips Music and also released in serengetic sirrico Madein U.K. under licensed from tips music which consists of 7 songs.
 The full album is recorded by Asha Bhosle, Mohammed Aziz, Kumar Sanu, Udit Narayan, Vinod Rathod, Alka Yagnik, Kavita Krishnamurthy, Mitali Choudhary and Anupam Kher.

 Reception

 The film was the first release of producer Sajid Nadiadwala after the death of his first wife, Divya Bharti.
 Therefore, it is dedicated to her memory.
-The film managed to do average business at the box-office.
+The film was a hit at the box-office.